Domestic Violence Counts: Methodology & Understanding the Data

 Understanding the Data

-Does this mean that the number of people served on Census Day were victims of domestic violence on the day of count?
+Does this mean that the number of people served on the day of the survey were victims of domestic violence on the day of count?

-- No. Because we survey only domestic violence programs, the survey doesn’t count how many people were victims of domestic violence on the designated day.
-It records how many people sought services from domestic violence programs on Census Day.
+No. Because we survey only domestic violence programs, the survey doesn’t count how many people were victims of domestic violence on the designated day.
+It records how many people sought services from domestic violence programs on the day of the survey.
 We don’t know, definitively, how many victims of domestic violence there are on any given day because not all victims seek services immediately after experiencing abuse.

-Can we extrapolate and project what the numbers served would be if 100% of local programs participated in the Census count?
+Can we extrapolate and project what the numbers served would be if 100% of local programs participated in Domestic Violence Counts?

 This count was only on one day.
 Can I multiply it by 365 and get an average estimate of the number of victims who sought services in a year?